nikr/Coding-Standards/README.md

 lock(this);
 ```
 ### Object Composition
 68. Always declare types explicitly within a namespace.
-Do not use the default “{global}” namespace.
+Do not use the default "{global}" namespace.
 69. Avoid overuse of the public access modifier.
 Typically fewer than 10% of your types and members will be
 part of a public API, unless you are writing a class library.
 70. Consider using internal or private access modifiers for types and members unless you intend to support